 You may see competitors get away with illicitly spicing up their main image, but don’t be tempted.
 Always play by the rules on Amazon—you’ll spare yourself the awful headache of recovering a suspended listing.
 Save the unique backgrounds or added text and logos for your other images!

 Amazon provides you space to upload up to 9 images to your Amazon listing.
-Keep in mind that only the first 7 images will be shown on your actual live listing, as seen in the example below.
+Keep in mind that only the first 7 images (or 6 if your listing features a product video) will be shown on your actual live listing, as seen in the example below.

 I recommended adding eye-catching graphics and text to your additional images to help keep the customer interested in and informed about your product.
 Here’s where you can get creative and add fun, unique backgrounds, along with your logo.